NivedithaK/Carden/doc/sprint0/competition.md

 All of the above websites allow users to modify existing card templates and some of them allow users to create their own templates from scratch; however, user creations are not featured on these sites.
 User designs can only be shared through email or social media.
-In addition, while some of the sites above allow users to create their own templates with photos and text boxes, none of them provide tools to make cards intractable or to animate objects.
+In addition, while some of the sites above allow users to create their own templates with photos and text boxes, none of them provide tools to make cards interact-able or to animate objects.
-Our product will both feature user creations and provide tools for users to add intractability to their cards.
+Our product will both feature user creations and provide tools for users to add interact-ability to their cards.

-Our product is better for two types of users: users who want to completely customize the intractability of their cards and creators share their creation with the community.
+Our product is better for two types of users: users who want to completely customize the interact-ability of their cards and creators share their creation with the community.

 Potential reasons why competitors did not allow users to share their creations with the rest of the platform: